Do you rent your modem from your internet service provider? If so, you may be missing out on savings on your monthly internet bill as a result.

-Note: The above chart uses approximate modem rental fees as of April 30, 2020.
-Some promotional offers include free use of a rental modem, so study your local internet provider’s offer carefully.
+Note: The above chart uses approximate modem rental fees in 2021.
+Some promotional offers include free use of a rental modem, so study your internet provider’s offer carefully.

-In the most simple form of this cost analysis, we’re looking for the break even point for the cost of the purchased modem vs. the monthly charge from the internet service provider.
+In the most simple form of this cost analysis, we’re looking for the break-even point for the cost of the purchased modem versus the monthly charge from the internet service provider.

 Rounding up for tax and potential shipping charges for our purchase of a $65 modem, let’s call the final cost $75.
-As you can see on the chart, that number will be approached and in some cases surpassed by the six-month mark of the rental process.
-From that point forward, you are losing money each month that you rent instead of purchasing.
+As you can see on the chart, you’ll approach that number (and, in some cases, surpass it) by the six-month mark of the rental process.
+From that point forward, you are losing money each month that you rent instead of buying.

-Let’s take Comcast Xfinity, for example.
-If they are charging $14 per month for their modem equipment fees, you will be charged $336 by the end of a two-year agreement.
+Let’s take Comcast Xfinity, for example, since it has some of the highest rental prices on the market.
+The company is charging $14 per month for modem equipment fees, which means you will be charged $336 by the end of a two-year agreement.
 You could have saved more than $250 of that by purchasing your own modem instead.
 That’s significant savings!

 And if you’re able to get three, four or even five years out of the modem you purchase. that’s even better.